neirocca sound-first music theory

 The most fundamental jazz progression.
 Virtually all jazz standards contain multiple ii–V–I movements.
 Learning to recognize and navigate it unlocks jazz harmony.

-3. Generate A minor “Tense” several times — notice V (E) pulling strongly toward resolution
+• Generate A minor “Tense” and hear V (E) tug hard toward resolution

 Try With Sound